ChristosGiotop/ChristosGiotop.github.io/README.md

 and progress.

-Teaching Assisant - Databases @ University of Patras
-- Purpose and use of Database systems, Data Models, Data Schemas
+Teaching Assisant - Databases @ University of Patras -Purpose and use of Database systems, Data Models, Data Schemas

 ### Projects